-Many travellers are using much older phones.
-That’s either due to not wanting to spend money on the latest and greatest, or because it’s easier to get phones unlocked by the cell company once they’re off-contract.
+Many travelers are using much older phones.
+That’s either due to not wanting to spend their travel budget on the latest and greatest, or because it’s easier to get phones unlocked by the cell company once they’re off-contract.

 With old phones comes a bunch of problems and annoyances, however, especially if the phone wasn’t all that great when it was new.
 Battery life drops, everything gets slower, storage space gets used up, apps start crashing.
 Eventually it’s more useful as a paperweight than a piece of electronics.

 Fortunately, there are several ways to eke another few months out of old smartphones, usually without spending much or any money.
 Here’s what you need to know.